 And pick me for an interview he did.

 I remember eating lunch when I got his call and holding up my Kiwi Experience group while he interviewed me on blogging, press trips, and travel (I was backpacking in New Zealand at the time).

 Since that interview, Matt and I have become good friends.
 We both live in NYC and frequently see each other (he just recently got me to eat some fiery tripe for the first time at a local Szechuan restaurant).

 I had Matt over at my apartment to interview him about his book.
-Here are two Matts talking travel, (mis)adventure, and whether Vietnam is awesome or not (spoiler: it’s not):
+Here are two Matts talking travel, (mis)adventure, and whether Vietnam is awesome or not.

-If you are looking for a good travel book that provides interesting stories as well as travel advice, pick up The Turk Who Loved Apples.
+If you are looking for a good travel book that provides interesting stories as well as travel advice, pick up The Turk who Loved Apples.
 If you’re an experienced traveler, you’ll be able to see yourself in many of his stories.
-If you’re a new traveler, you’ll learn to avoid some common travel mistakes.